mmore500/dist_qsub/README.md

   class_pref - Set this to 200 unless you know what you're doing.
 Supported classes 91, 92, 95, 150 (intel14), 200 (intel16).

   walltime - ints only, in hours.
-If you're using checkpointing, this should be 4.
+(Only relevant when checkpointing is not used.
+Checkpointed jobs run in 4 hour increments.)

   mem_request - in gigabytes